TJCSec/website/writeups/picoctf-2021/bizzfuzz.md

 # Description
 > FizzBuzz was too easy, so I made something a little bit harder...
 There's a buffer overflow in this problem, good luck finding it! `nc mercury.picoctf.net 4636`
+>
+> Hints:
-> Hint: What functions are imported?
+> - What functions are imported?
 Where are they used?
 And what do these strings mean?
-> Hint: Woah, some of these functions seem similar, can you figure them out one group at a time?
+> - Woah, some of these functions seem similar, can you figure them out one group at a time?
-> Hint: If fancy new dissassemblers take too long, there's always objdump!
+> - If fancy new dissassemblers take too long, there's always objdump!
-> Hint: Have you heard of binary instrumentation before?
+> - Have you heard of binary instrumentation before?
 It might keep you from running in circles.
 No promises.
-> Hint: ANGR is another great framework.
+> - ANGR is another great framework.

 Files:
 - [vuln](https://mercury.picoctf.net/static/c0b3659d7bea50b48c740f3d4c80a0e7/vuln)